Sniedze/Peakon-Webhook/README.md

 ### Database & Model layer

-MySQL database is used, but you can connect with other relational databases, like Postgres, MSSQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.
+I used MySQL database, but you can connect with other relational databases, like Postgres, MSSQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.

 Knex.js SQL query builder is used to quickly create tables, migrate and seed tables with initial data.